tanmay-1211/S_85_Ecommerce/README.md

-# Milestone 15: Navbar Component 🚀
+# Milestone 16: Product Info Page 🚀

-## ✅ Creating the Navbar Component
+## ✅ Creating the Product Info Page
-- Designed a `Nav` component with links to key pages:
+- Designed a `Product Info` page to display detailed product information.

-  - 🏠 Home
-  - 📦 My Products
-  - ➕ Add Product
-  - 🛒 Cart
+## ✅ Adding Quantity Selection and Cart Button
+- Implemented a **Quantity Selector** to allow users to choose the desired quantity.
+- Added an **Add to Cart** button to facilitate easy product purchase.

-## ✅ Making the Navbar Responsive
+## ✅ Dynamic Data Rendering
+- Integrated **backend API calls** to fetch and display product details dynamically.
-- Ensured the Navbar adapts to all screen sizes.
+- Ensured the page updates based on the selected product.
-- Implemented a mobile-friendly design with a collapsible menu.

-## ✅ Reusing the Navbar Across Pages
-- Added the `Nav` component to all application pages.
-- Ensured smooth and intuitive navigation between different sections.